 After the 2007 legislative session, the special masters reported that the legislature had complied with the court rulings, had established a constitutionally acceptable school finance system (including state support for facilities), and had processes in place to continue to provide adequate resources for schools in the future.
 The Arkansas Supreme Court adopted the report and closed the case.

 In April, 2011 the Circuit Court issued a decision dismissing the case on the grounds of “res judicata.”
 It held that the plaintiff school district was a member of the class covered by the Lake View litigation and that litigation disposed of all of the issues plaintiff now raises.
-The school district has appealed to the Arkansas Supreme Court, see DMJ Opening Brief rev 2011-08-12, arguing that since its complaint speaks only of state actions and inactions that have occurred since the Lake View decision was issued, that ruling should not preclude proceeding with the present action.
+The school district then appealed to the Arkansas Supreme Court, arguing that since its complaint speaks only of state actions and inactions that have occurred since the Lake View decision was issued, that ruling should not preclude proceeding with the present action.

 The Lake View ruling also prompted the state to establish a basic foundation funding level sufficient to provide all students an adequate education.
 All school districts must also levy a 25-mill property tax, and if the tax does not raise sufficient funds to meet the per-pupil foundation level, the state is obligated to make up the difference.